 Key Provisions of the 1:1 Consent Rule

-If it had gone into effect as planned on January 27, 2025, here’s what the rule would’ve required:
+If the TCPA1:1 rule had gone into effect on January 27, 2025, here’s what it would have changed:

-- Single-seller consent: You’d need to give permission for each company separately.
-One form couldn’t cover ten different brands anymore.
+- One brand at a time: You would have to give permission to each company separately.
+One checkbox couldn’t cover ten different brands anymore.

-- Clear disclosures: You had to be told you were consenting to receive robocalls or robotexts using auto-dialers or prerecorded messages.
+- Clear and honest info: You had to be told upfront that you were agreeing to get robocalls or texts.
+These messages might use auto-dialers or prerecorded voices.

-For months, businesses had been gearing up for one of the biggest compliance shifts in recent memory.
-The FCC’s one-to-one consent rule had everyone on edge — especially marketers and lead generators who rely on shared consumer opt-ins.
-Then, just days before the rule was set to go live, everything changed.
+For months, businesses were getting ready for one of the biggest compliance changes in years.
+The FCC’s TCPA1:1 rule had everyone on edge—especially marketers and lead generators who rely on shared opt-ins.
+Then, just days before it was supposed to begin, everything changed

-The FCC had officially adopted the 1:1 rule back in December 2023, with a firm start date of January 27, 2025.
-The countdown was on, and companies were adjusting fast—retooling their forms, rethinking consent flows, revising contracts.
-It wasn’t just a minor policy tweak—it was a total shift in how consent could legally be collected.
+The FCC approved the TCPA1:1 rule back in December 2023.
+It was set to start on January 27, 2025.
+The countdown had begun.
+Companies were moving fast—rewriting forms, updating consent flows, and changing contracts.
+This wasn’t a small change.
+It was a big shift in how consent had to be collected.

-Because later that very same day, the Eleventh Circuit Court of Appeals issued a bombshell ruling: not only would the rule be paused—it was being thrown out entirely.
+But later that same day, the Eleventh Circuit Court of Appeals gave an even bigger surprise: not only was the rule delayed—it was canceled altogether.

 What the Court Actually Decided